joshpierce/personal-portfolio-tutorial/README.md

 Inside of `./src/components` create a new file called `Navbar.svelte`, and fill it with the contents of **SNIPPETS/05.txt**

 Now is a good time for us to talk about the structure of a component in Svelte (these .svelte files).
 A svelte component can contains javascript for functionality, css for styling, and html for structure.
+Think of Svelte Components like building blocks.
+When you put a few blocks together you create something that can be placed and removed while re-using that existing component.

 Typically a Svelte component will be laid out like the following:

 ```html
 <!-- example.svelte Svelte Component -->